Shaaali/identity-apps/docs/index.md

 home: true
 heroText: Asgardeo Documentation
 heroImage: /assets/img/asgardeo-logo.png
-tagline: Welcome to the Asgardeo documentation.
-Within these pages, you will be able to learn and try out different use cases in Asgardeo that fulfill your identity needs and provide a seamless login experience.
+tagline: Welcome to the Asgardeo documentation!
+Within these pages, you will learn how to fulfill the identity and access management use cases of your applications by using Asgardeo.
 homeBannerText: Work In Progress!
 Bear with us while we perfect our documentation for you.
 actionText: Quick Start →
 actionLink: /get-started/